mixelpixel/Computer-Architecture-Two/ANSWERS.md

 ***
 ## QUESTON: 2.
 Describe a TCP/IP packet in detail.
 Describe the header, how many bytes it is, and which components it contains.
 What data can come after the header?

 ***
 ## QUESTON: 3.
 How does the network protocol guarantee that a TCP/IP packet is complete after transmission?

 ***
 ## QUESTON: 4.
 What is the difference between TCP and IP?

+Both the Tansmission Control (TCP) and Internet (IP) protocols are aspects of the Open Systems Interconnection model (OSI).
+Within this 7 layered model, TCP (along with UDP) is part of the fourth layer and IP is part of the third.
+When there are active processes on either end of a networked connection, Transmission Control Protocol normalizes the dialogging between the boundaries of pertinent processes on either end.
+Internet Protocol normalizes the dialogue between either device.
+Both protocols handle errors.
+Whereas the IP address is used to send "packets" to a particular IP address, the TCP port guarantees an unordered stream of packets will be organized according to the segment of data which is comprised of ordered packets.

 ***
 ## QUESTON: 5.
 Why is 3d performance so much higher with a graphics card than without?
 Modern CPUs are extremely fast, what is limiting their performance?